Absolute positioning in HTML e-mails for Outlook 2007

 will work while if you join the two DIVs together, it will not.

-One Response to “Absolute positioning in HTML e-mails for Outlook 2007”
+5 Responses to “Absolute positioning in HTML e-mails for Outlook 2007”

-1. Adrenalin Says:
+1. Adrenalin says:

 Oh my inexistant God!
 You really saved my day.